Sheaf quantization in Weinstein symplectic manifolds: Propagation and displacement

-\begin{example} Smooth Legendrians are locally chordless for any positive isotopy.
+\begin{example} Smooth Legendrians are $\epsilon$-chordless for any positive isotopy.
 This may be seen by an argument similar to the proof of Lemma \ref{lem: positive perturbation of cosphere}. \end{example}

-\begin{example} The curve selection lemma can be used to show that a subanalytic subset which is Legendrian at all smooth points is locally chordless for the Reeb flow for an analytic metric.
-(Corollary: such a subanalytic subset is pdfl.
-Proof: its union with any cosphere remains subanalytic, hence locally chordless; now apply Ex. \ref{ex: reasonable from gapped}.) \end{example}
+\begin{example} The curve selection lemma can be used to show that a subanalytic subset which is Legendrian at all smooth points is $\epsilon$-chordless for the Reeb flow for an analytic metric. \end{example}

-\begin{example} An example of a singular Legendrian which is not locally chordless for the geodesic flow: consider the Legendrian in $S^* \RR^2$ whose front projection is the union of the $x$-axis and the graph of $e^{-1/x^2} \sin(x)$. \end{example}
+\begin{example} An example of a singular Legendrian which is not $\epsilon$-chordless for the geodesic flow: consider the Legendrian in $S^* \RR^2$ whose front projection is the union of the $x$-axis and the graph of $e^{-1/x^2} \sin(1/x)$. \end{example}

-\begin{example} A submanifold $W \subset \cV$ is said to be a (exact) symplectic hypersurface if, for some choice of contact form $\lambda$, the restriction $d\lambda|_W$ provides a symplectic form.
-Such a hypersurface is locally chordless, since the Reeb flow is along the kernel of $d \lambda$.
+\begin{example} A submanifold $W \subset V$ is said to be a (exact) symplectic hypersurface if, for some choice of contact form $\lambda$, the restriction $d\lambda|_W$ provides a symplectic form.
+Such a hypersurface is $\epsilon$-chordless, since the Reeb flow is along the kernel of $d \lambda$.

 Such a hypersurface is said to be Liouville if $\lambda|_W$ gives $W$ the structure of a Liouville domain or manifold.
 Liouville domains themselves are the subject of much inquiry; in particular the subclass of Weinstein domains, see \cite{cieliebak-eliashberg}.
 The elementary contact geometry of such Liouville hypersurfaces is studied in e.g. \cite{avdek, eliashberg-weinstein}. \end{example}